CodeSchoolKb/dev-top-five-week-0420/README.md

 <details><summary>This is a great tool for coding bootcamp student developers because...</summary>
 <p>

-<br> I wasted countless hours manually looking up the 'traffic' stats of my repos and wish I had known about this project.
+<br>...
+I wasted countless hours manually looking up the 'traffic' stats of my repos when I was in a coding bootcamp, I wish I had known about this project.
 </br>
 </p>
 </details>